Wilks Score Calculator

 The Sinclair coefficient was developed by Canadian weightlifting researcher Roy Sinclair.
 It has been the official IWF comparison tool for decades, used at World Championships, Continental Championships, and the Olympic Games to determine best lifter awards across all weight classes.

 Every four years, the IWF recalculates the coefficients based on the best performances in each weight class.
-When weight categories change (as they did in 2018), the coefficients must be completely recalculated.
-This ensures the formula remains current as the sport evolves and records are broken.
+When weight categories change, the coefficients must be completely recalculated.
+This keeps the formula aligned with the coefficient period in use rather than freezing it to one era.

 Set your training goals in Sinclair Total rather than absolute kilograms.
 If you're moving up from the 73 kg class to the 81 kg class, your Sinclair Total tells you whether you're getting relatively stronger or just leveraging added bodyweight.